I3C (bus): HDR ternary symbol modes

-The trit pair consisting of two transitions of SDA only is not used to encode data, and is instead used for framing, to mark the end of an HDR sequence.
+The trit pair 22 consisting of two transitions of SDA only is not used to encode data, and is instead used to encode the HDR restart and HDR exit sequences which terminate a message.
 Although this limits the maximum time between SCL transitions to three trit times, that exceeds the 50 ns limit for legacy I²C devices, so HDR-TSP (ternary symbol, pure) mode may only be used on a bus without legacy I²C devices.